 According to myth, a succubus is a demonic female creature that is most often said to lure unsuspecting and innocent men into sexual relations.
 Sometimes this happens within the men's dreams.
 Sometimes, within their room.
 Always, they were "forced" by the succubus.

 So in Freyja's Daughter, the succubae are not demons--they've just been given a bad stigma because they're powerful women.
 And no, they don't force anyone to have sex with them.
-They'd never do that.
+There's more pleasure in the willing.

-The succubae in my story can control and manipulate energy.
+The succubae in Freyja's Daughter can control and manipulate energy.

 Because I plan to continue writing in this Wild Women world in the form a series, I also plan to delve deeper into each group's sub-culture.
 The next book in the series will shine a spotlight on the succubae group.
 And last week I attended an energy-healing class as part of my research.